Cycling The Tumble, Wales, UK.

-The Tumble is the second most difficult climb in Wales after Bwlch y Groes and one of our favorite Welsh climbs.
-The climb is a good distance at nearly 5 kilometers and averages just over 8% average grade.
+The Tumble is the second most difficult climb in Wales after Bwlch-y-Groes, and one of our favorite Welsh climbs.
+The climb is a good distance at nearly five kilometers, and averages just over an 8% average grade.
 There is a 2.5 kilometer 10.5% segment beginning 600 meters from the start that puts us to the test right away.

-This climb has been included in many British cycling events and that is obvious from the start which has a “Start of Climb” sign designating the beginning of the 2018 Iron Mountain Sportif and also a cycling summit sign at the climb’s finish.
+This climb has been included in many British cycling events, which is obvious from the start, with a “Start of Climb” sign designating the beginning of the 2018 Iron Mountain Sportif and also a cycling summit sign at the climb’s finish.

 No question where climb begins.

 Forest and tree coverage first third of the climb.

 This climb is located in the eastern section of Brecon Beacons National Park, Wales (established 1957, 134,420 hectares/332,160 acres), which is the third of the three Welsh parks (the other two are Snowdonia and Pembrokeshire Coast).
 Brecon Beacons NP covers a 519 square mile area between Llandeilo in the west to Hay-on-Wye in the northeast and Pontypool in the southeast.
 In February 2013, Brecon Beacons received International Dark Sky Reserve status.
 The park contains mostly grassy moorland where its common to see Welsh mountain ponies and mountain sheep grazing, but also includes forestry, valleys, reservoirs, waterfalls, and caves.
 Because of the park’s remote location and the harsh weather in its uplands, Brecon Beacons is used as a site for UK Special Forces military training.
 You can read more about Brecon Beacons National Park here.